opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 OzAwZlwvGWNaT3kaLtjdLmFjlDV5PUMiQdBf6DKihH8fdQjty/vbswxqfMGj0aSppxzXn0XG1kwH
 IK5Y04uMGfRjcE+cPA/vPCKPxh/sgB0n6GaJCIDI</ds:X509Certificate></ds:X509Data></ds:KeyInfo></md:KeyDescriptor><md:NameIDFormat>urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified</md:NameIDFormat><md:NameIDFormat>urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress</md:NameIDFormat><md:SingleSignOnService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST" Location="https://trial-8803933.okta.com/app/trial-8803933_2325vpc_1/exk5o8zomj6eLo2an697/sso/saml"/><md:SingleSignOnService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect" Location="https://trial-8803933.okta.com/app/trial-8803933_2325vpc_1/exk5o8zomj6eLo2an697/sso/saml"/></md:IDPSSODescriptor></md:EntityDescriptor>
 ```
-4. Replace the self-managed dashboards url in the security configuration file with the self-managed dashboards’ endpoint.
-The purpose of this is to guarantee that after the user is authenticated in IDP, the redirection occurs to the self-managed dashboards instead of the managed service dashboards.
+4. Replace the self-managed dashboards url in the security configuration file with the self-managed dashboards endpoint.
+The purpose of this change is to guarantee that after the user is authenticated by IDP, the redirection occurs to the self-managed dashboards instead of the managed service dashboards.

 > [!IMPORTANT]
 > Customers do not have access to modify the security configuration file hence raise a support case to AWS support to request a change to the self-managed URL endpoint.
 After the AWS support completes your request, you can check the new endpoint by running API call ```_opendistro/_security/api/securityconfig```, customer can validate the `kibana_url` changes in security configuration file.